zimond/lottie-rs/README.md

 # Headless runner

 Exporting animation headlessly is also supported, aiming to render animations on a server.
-Currently we support `webp` exporting for test purpose.
+Currently we support `webp` exporting for testing purpose.

 ```bash
 cargo r --release -- --input fixtures/ui/drink.json --headless